 Cost to rewire a house will normally include:

-- Labor -- Rewiring your home is a very labor-intensive process, which can take up to one full workweek.
-It should be done by an experienced and conscientious licensed electrician.
-Your electrician may need to cut holes in your walls to accommodate the new wiring; check whether your contract will include the cost of repair.
+- Labor -- Rewiring your home is a very labor-intensive process for even the most qualified electrician, which can take up to one full workweek.
+All electrical rewiring work should be done by an experienced and conscientious licensed electrician.
+Your electrician may need to cut holes in your walls to accommodate the new wiring; check whether your contract will include the cost of repair with your professional electrician.

 Get the Most for Your Money

+The cost to rewire a house can vary, but the most important thing is that you hire a reputable electrical contractor who is equipped for the job.
 Never risk fire or electrocution by trying to do electrical work yourself.
 (Note that homeowners insurance often does not cover damage due to DIY repairs.)
 Hire a professional, licensed electrician to rewire your house or perform other electrical installations or repairs -- especially if you have old fabric-insulated or aluminum wiring.
+Whether you’re replacing light fixtures, installing smoke detectors, swapping out outlets and switches, you should always use a qualified electrician to handle the job.

-Ask your electrician to install important safety equipment like smoke detectors and carbon monoxide alarms while he is at your home.
+Ask your electricians to install important safety equipment like smoke detectors and carbon monoxide alarms while they rewire the house.

-If you are currently living in the home, consider moving to temporary accommodation while the rewiring is going on -- it can be extremely messy and disruptive.
+If you are currently living in the home, consider moving to temporary accommodation while the electrical contractors work on your house rewiring -- it can be extremely messy and disruptive.